A message in my inbox said, "Thank you for writing. Every week or so I read and enjoy your travelogue."

 So my apologies for those of you wonderful people who are regular readers of our blog.
 I will approach these ordinary days more philosophically, never take it for granted those spontaneous hugs from J.J., routine activities of preparing meals, doing dishes, laundry, trips to the post office, bank and to supermarkets.

 I shall count my blessings and treasure these ordinary days.
 I shall say my gratitude to each sunrise.
-I shall revel brisk walk before breakfast, sharing meals and reflective times with my Mother, sitting on the sunlit porch with a good book.
+I shall revel in one hour brisk walk before breakfast, sharing meals and reflective times with my Mother, sitting on the sunlit porch with a good book.
 I shall focus on my good fortune of being able to practice backyard yoga and say "thanks!" to these ordinary days.

 "Gratitude can transform common days into thanksgivings, turn routine jobs into joy, and change ordinary opportunities into blessings. " --William Arthur Ward